 There is a sense in which the story of the Roman centurion provides another, if indirect, comment on the nature of the discipleship which the past notes have been emphasising, for its subject is faith, and it shows a faith that got things done, a faith that worked, a faith that prevailed.
 This is the meaning of real discipleship.
 But - the story of the centurion?
 Is it not rather the story of the healing of the centurion's servant?
 Ah, well, it depends what we think is important here.
 To be true, the servant was healed, and that healing was indeed a miracle; but there is something very much more important in this story than the miracle of healing, and that something is the miracle of the centurion's faith.
 This is the real heart of the passage.
 It was something that made Jesus marvel.
-And our primary concern must be to consider what it was about the centurion's faith that so impressed Jesus.
-It is the centurion and the Saviour that hold the centre of attention, not the servant who was healed.
+And our primary concern must be to consider what it was about the centre of attention, not the servant who was healed.
 There is a wonderful simplicity about the story, but there is a real sense in which that simplicity is deceptive, for it is a great and profound statement about some of the ultimate things of the Christian faith.
 This, we believe, will become clear in the Notes that follow.